top of page

 Good versus Evil.
 The Strange Case of Dr Jekyll and Mr Hyde is a Gothic novella by Scottish author Robert Louis Stevenson, first published in 1886.
 The story centers upon a conception of the duality of human nature. and is an allegory about the good and evil that exist in all men, At the core of the tale, we find the struggle with the two sides of any personality.
 The novella highlights the battle between good and evil that rages within the individual.

-by Raymond Chandler, Edited by Randy H. Sooknanan, Cover Art by DapperNoir
+by Henry James, Edited by Randy H. Sooknanan, Cover Art by Henry James

 by Jack London, Edited by Randy H. Sooknanan, Cover Art by Willem van de Velde